-- Understand your legal obligations: The primary focus of occupational health and safety legislation in Bermuda requires every employer to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all the employer's employees.
+- Understand your legal obligations: the primary focus of health and safety law in most jurisdictions (including the Channel Islands) is to require every employer to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all the employer's employees.
 While employers will be judged by reference to the official guidance, in the event of an issue the courts and tribunals may have regard also to what other employers have done.
-Bermuda based employers will also need to think about the health and safety of clients, customers and counterparties, particularly where such individuals visit business premises.
-Employers will also have contractual, employment law and privacy obligations to employees which must be complied with. - Talk to your employees: Make sure that you communicate regularly with your employees and make sure that you update them as circumstances and policies change. - Look at your contracts: A serious outbreak may interrupt the supply of goods and services to businesses and at the same time make it more difficult for your business to provide its goods and services to customers and clients.
-Looking at your contracts now and thinking about how you will deal with such issues may pay dividends in future. - Check your regulatory position: Regulated financial services businesses will be expected to have documented business continuity and other contingency plans if disruption to business is likely.
+Businesses will also need to think about the health and safety of clients, customers and counterparties, particularly where such individuals visit business premises.
+Employers will also have contractual, employment law and privacy obligations to employees which must be complied with. - Talk to your employees: make sure that you communicate regularly with your employees and make sure that you update them as circumstances and policies change. - Look at your contracts: a serious outbreak may interrupt the supply of goods and services to business and at the same time make it more difficult for your business to provide its goods and services to customers and clients.
+Looking at your contracts now and thinking about how you will deal with such issues may pay dividends in future. - Check your regulatory position: regulated financial services businesses will be expected to have documented business continuity and other contingency plans if disruption to business is likely.
 These should be checked now and updated if necessary.
-If your business or activity is caught by the new economic substance requirements, you should consider whether you have sufficient local directors able to meet on the island in order to demonstrate compliance with this regime and potentially consider appointing alternate directors if off-island directors may be affected by travel restrictions or similar. - Think about your outsourced services: The ability of outsourcing service providers to provide services may be compromised in certain circumstances. - Look at business continuity plans: Most business continuity plans are geared to responding to natural disasters.
-The outbreak of disease is less often thought about but may engage business continuity issues. - Check insurances: You should ensure that you understand your insurance position, both from a business perspective and for employees, i.e. health insurance. - Plan your response: Maintaining normal operations may be a challenge, depending on the severity of any outbreak and where it occurs, so preparing now may pay dividends. - Consider Directors' Duties: Under Bermuda law every Director is required to act honestly in good faith with a view to the best interest of the company and exercise the care, diligence and skills that a reasonably prudent person would exercise in comparable circumstances.
-As a result, Directors should have regard towards the interests of its company employees.
-Therefore the Board of Directors will need to show that they acted in the best interests of the company, honestly and in good faith when dealing with any response to a coronavirus outbreak by considering the steps identified above.
+If your business or activity is caught by the new economic substance requirements, you should consider whether you have sufficient local directors able to meet on the island in order to demonstrate compliance with this regime and potentially consider appointing alternate directors if off island directors were to be affected by travel restrictions or similar. - Think about your outsourced services: the ability of outsourcing service providers to provide services may be compromised in certain circumstances.
+The GFSC and JFSC impose obligations on regulated businesses to think about contingency plans in order to ensure that these will enable the business to respond appropriately to unusual conditions or if there is significant interruption.
+Such plans should be reviewed and updated where necessary. - Look at business continuity plans: most business continuity plans are geared to responding to natural disasters.
+The outbreak of disease is less often thought about but may engage business continuity issues. - Check insurances: you should ensure that you understand your insurance position, both from a business perspective and for employees, i.e. health insurance. - Plan your response: maintaining normal operations may be a challenge, depending on the severity of any outbreak and where it occurs, so preparing now may pay dividends.